+[Why use the equity method?]

 Enron Share

-The table below shows Enron’s share of EBITDA (including pro-rata EBITDA from subsidiaries), and Recurring Net Income (all subsidiaries as equity method and any pre-tax intercompany interest).
+The table below shows Enron’s share of EBITDA (including pro-rata EBITDA from subsidiaries), and Net Income (all subsidiaries as equity method and any pre-tax intercompany interest).
 Enron owns 25% of Transredes.